samueljmello/github-custom-deployment-protection-demo/README.md

 1. Copy the contents of [.env_example](./.env_example) to the `.env` file.

-1. Modify all values replacing with correpsonding ones.
+1. Modify all lines replacing with real values.

 1. Run the `source` command wherever you plan to run the Node application: `source .env`